JhonAlexanderBD/Course-in-Pandas/README.md

 # Course
+This is Course is design to understand how pandas can work in data science enviroment as tool

 ![](https://github.com/JhonAlexanderBD/Course-in-Pandas/blob/main/images/pandas.jpg)

-This is Course is design to understand how pandas can work in data science enviroment as tool
+Contact me: jhonalexander@protonmail.com